Clinical Trial Agreements: A Guide to Key Words and Phrases

 - How to interpret important indemnification provisions and understand the differences between “indemnify” and “hold harmless.”

-Order your copy of Drafting Clinical Trial Agreements: Using the Right Words and Phrases.
+Order your copy of Clinical Trial Agreements: A Guide to Key Words and Phrases.
 Reduce confusion and speed the negotiation of clinical trials by using clearly understood words and phrases.

 Who Will Benefit